Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation: Introdution

-The definition we choose for the measure solutions to Equation~\eqref{eq:mitosis} is of the ``mild'' type in the sense that it relies on an integration in time, and of the ``weak'' type in the sense that it involves test functions in space.
+The definition we choose for the measure solutions to Equation~\eqref{eq:mitosis} is of the ``mild'' type in the sense that it relies on an integration in time, and of the ``weak'' type in the sense that it involves test functions in space. \begin{defi} A family $(\mu_t)_{t\geq 0}\subset \Mdot$ is called a measure solution to Equation~\eqref{eq:mitosis} if for all $f\in \Cdot$ the mapping $t \mapsto \langle\mu_t,f\rangle$ is continuous, and for all $t\geq 0$ and all $f\in D(\A)$